• HOME

 Firstly- I created this anime witch art in September 2003 - 20 years ago!
 I'm amazed it stood the test of time, while many other artworks of that era had since been removed from my galleries.
 The face could use some tweaking and the background needs some work.
 There's a few other bits I'd alter to bring it up a notch.
 Having said that, I still like 85% of it.
 I'm going to keep it available for sale as a print, at least for now.

-Goodbye to: Cigar Girl and Skull and Snake
+Goodbye to Cigar Girl

 [gallery columns="2" link="none" size="full" ids="2313,7036"]